Bjoerns-TB/M5Stack-LoRa-868-Network-Tester/README.md

   - 03.02.2021
     - fix periodic transmissions in OTAA mode
-    - write and read framecounter from sd card; display send packet based on LMIC framecounter (reversible)
+    - write and read framecounter from sd card; display sent packet based on LMIC framecounter (reversible)

   - 04.01.2021
     - play beep on ACK received in ACK mode